by Alice Clayton

 I picked up Wallbanger after a few bloggers I adore recommended it and decided foolishly to read just a few chapters on Tuesday evening around 11:30 pm.
 I downloaded this onto my Smartphone, snuggled in next to my hubby and began to read.
 As he snored I laughed, giggled into my pillow, and read chapter after chapter with a smile on my face.
 When I finally set this down it was 2:19 am and I had literally consumed the whole thing.
 Clayton delivered fleshed out, lovable characters and some of the funniest moments.
 It was smexy, silly, endearing and I abso-friggin-lute-ly loved it!!!

-The tale begins when we meet twenty-six year old Caroline Reynolds.
+The tale begins when we meet twenty-six-year-old Caroline Reynolds.
 She has just moved into a new apartment in San Francisco.
-She is a successful interior designer, and baker who is currently single.
+She is a successful interior designer and baker who is currently single.
 Ever since a one-night stand with a pizza guy, her O has been missing.
-Yes, she refers to that earth shattering release as her O. Everything is perfect, except for the fact that she hasn’t had an O and isn’t getting any sleep thanks to her neighbor.
-His oversexed lifestyle is interfering with her sleep, because every night she is awaken to wall-banging.
-Apparently the walls are thin, because she and Clive (her cat) are privy to spanks, sighs and purrs.
+Yes, she refers to that earth-shattering release as her O. Everything is perfect, except for the fact that she hasn’t had an O and isn’t getting any sleep thanks to her neighbor.
+His oversexed lifestyle is interfering with her sleep because every night she awakens to wall-banging.
+Apparently, the walls are thin because she and Clive (her cat) are privy to spanks, sighs, and purrs.
 One night when things get way out of hand, she goes stomping next door clad in pink-baby doll pajamas to confront her neighbor.
 Simon Parker answers the door and the tale that unfolds is hilarious, sweet, hot and totally romantic.

 Never miss a post by adding Caffeinated to your Inbox

 Your email address will not be shared with anyone